Zac0511/Puter-AI-PWA/README.md

 The manifest file has been partially made by [PWA Builder](https://www.pwabuilder.com/), a website allowing user to easly creates a PWA's manifest file.

 ### Partially made by AI
-Some parts of this app are made by AI.
+Some parts of this app are made by the following AIs :

+- ChatGPT
+- Puter AI (yes really)